|Nutrition Facts (per serving)|

 This recipe is full of spinach and artichokes and is surrounded in a creamy sauce.
 Made with garlic and several types of cheese, this dish can easily be made on the stovetop or be thrown in the crockpot if you want to set it and forget it.

 This recipe can be made low-calorie by replacing the sour cream and cream cheese with lower fat versions and omitting the mayonnaise (just replace with more sour cream).
-If you want to up the health factor, you can also add in chopped, frozen kale along with the frozen spinach.
+You can also add in chopped, frozen kale along with the frozen spinach.

-Either way, you serve it, healthy or decadent, it is sure to be the center of your party!
+Any way you serve this dip, it is sure to be the center of your party.

 Gather the ingredients.